What are the top workout headphones with the best sound quality?

 Plantronics BackBeat FIT 2100 – Workout buds with 7 hours of battery life should be enough for a decent workout.
 Earbuds hook comfortably around your ears without the use of an ear tip.
 They also have one of the highest IP ratings.
 List price is definitely reasonable for what you get.
 (Check BackBeat FIT 2100 price)

 What’s Important for Sound Quality in Wireless Bluetooth Headphones?

 The only thing you need to know is that Bluetooth slightly lowers the sound quality of your music.

 Because the wireless signal carries less data than wires it compresses the music into “smaller pieces”.
 But when this happens you lose some audio quality.

-Thankfully, lots of modern Bluetooth headphones, even those made for working out, use special codecs which improve the process of compression.
-Most-known are aptX, LDAC, aptxHD, AAC, and SBC.
+Thankfully, lots of modern wireless sport headphones, even those made for working out, use special codecs which improve the process of compression.
+Most-known are aptX, LDAC, aptX HD, AAC, and SBC.

-There are more and better ones being developed all the time.
+Better consumer technology is being developed all the time.
 This is good news for Bluetooth headphones.

-Quality Bluetooth transmission is very important for sound quality in wireless Bluetooth headphones.
+Quality Bluetooth transmission is very important for sound quality in wireless headphones.

 How to know if my music device supports Bluetooth codecs?